There is a nice Service in the CMSSW framework that allows

 -

-, to limit the number of nodes in the final, trimmed graph toM
+-m, to limit the number of nodes in the final, trimmed graph toM -

-, etc..).
-The available choices will depend on your local installation ofdot
+-o, to specify the format of the output image (e.g.,pdf,png,svg, etc..).
+The available choices will depend on your local installation ofdot. -

 The trimming of the graph is such that the modules that have to be excluded are still included in the final graph, but highlighted in red, while all their edges, both incoming and outgoing, are removed from the graph.
 This will, de-facto, remove the sub-graphs that have the excluded modules as root nodes from the output graph.
 If nodes that belong to these exclusion subgraphs are reachable via valid modules, though, they will still be part of the final graph.